 The Irish coast is a pretty magical place and sometimes can be really surprising.
 Over the years it has offered up some weird happenings and amazing discoveries.

-Here’s 5 the Irish coast completely blow our minds.
+Here’s 5 times the Irish coast completely blew our minds!

 1. The Achill Island beach that disappeared then reappeared overnight 30 years later.